25 Must-See Colorful Orchids

 • The Veiled Orchid gets its name from the delicate, almost translucent appearance of its flowers that resemble a veil.

-• This orchid is native to a wide region stretching from Assam in India to New Guinea, including countries like Thailand, Indonesia, Malaysia, and the Philippines.
+• This radiant orchid is native to a wide region stretching from Assam in India to New Guinea, including countries like Thailand, Indonesia, Malaysia, and the Philippines.
 It is well-known for its attractive blooms and ease of growth in cultivation.

 • Prefers semi-shade and moist conditions.
 Propagates easily from seeds or by dividing clumps.